michaelmusty/.dotfiles/README.markdown

 Dotfiles (Tom Ryder)
 ====================

-This is my personal repository of [dotfiles](https://dotfiles.github.io/), including most of the settings that migrate well between machines.
+This is my personal repository of configuration files and scripts for `$HOME`, including most of the settings that migrate well between machines.

 Installation